AlaaEldin94/AlaaEldin94/README.md

 - 👋 Hi, I’m AlaaEldin
 - 👀 I’m interested in Data Analyst and Data Engineering
 - 🌱 I’m currently learned python , SQL and tableau
-- 💞️ I’m looking to collaborate on Analysing Data
+- 💞️ I’m looking to collaborate on Analysing and Engineering Data
 - 📫 How to reach me ? **E-mail**: malaa23194@gmail.com
 **linkedIn** : www.linkedin.com/in/alaaeldin-manse-624188230/